vlingo-net/xoom-net-turbo/CONTRIBUTING.md

-## How to contribute to the vlingo-net-xoom
+## How to contribute to the xoom-net-turbo

 #### **Did you find a bug?**

-* Make sure the bug was not already reported here: [Issues](https://github.com/vlingo-net/vlingo-net-xoom/issues).
+* Make sure the bug was not already reported here: [Issues](https://github.com/vlingo-net/xoom-net-turbo/issues).

-* If nonexisting, open a new issue for the problem: [Open New Issue](https://github.com/vlingo-net/vlingo-net-xoom/issues/new).
+* If nonexisting, open a new issue for the problem: [Open New Issue](https://github.com/vlingo-net/xoom-net-turbo/issues/new).
 Always provide a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 #### **Patches and bug fixes**